TABLE OF CONTENTS (HIDE)

 109(6d)(155)(true)

-Catching Multiple Exception Types and Rethrowing Exceptions with Improved Type Checking
+Catching Multiple Exception Types and Re-throwing Exceptions with Improved Type Checking

-For example, prior to JDK 7, you need two catch blocks to catch two exception types although both perform identical task:
+Prior to JDK 7, you need two catch blocks to catch two exception types even though both perform identical task.
+For example,

 try {